verdaccio/verdaccio/website/blog/2017-10-24-five-use-cases-where-a-npm-private-proxy-fits-in-your-workflow.md

 ## Wrap

-Verdaccio is not he unique solution available, others have also some sort of OSS support.
+Verdaccio is not the unique solution available, others have also some sort of OSS support.
 But not all is completely free.
 Verdaccio inherits from Sinopia [the plugin ecosystem for authentication](https://github.com/verdaccio/verdaccio/blob/master/wiki/plugins.md#sinopia-legacy-plugins) which is completely free an compatible with LDAP, Active Directory or Atlassian Crowd.

 [local-npm](https://github.com/local-npm/local-npm) seems a quite good solution if you need only a offline proxy. [codebox-npm](https://github.com/craftship/codebox-npm) if you ony rely on Github auth and AWS as a platform and [Nexus3](https://www.sonatype.com/nexus-repository-oss) when you need to scale properly.